 Academic instructional staff other than Faculty are subject to the Institute's layoff policy.

-From time to time it may be necessary to take action with respect to a faculty member who engages in conduct incompatible with the responsibilities of faculty membership or who fails to meet reasonable standards of performance.
+From time to time it may be necessary to take action with respect to a faculty member who engages in conduct that violates MIT policy, is incompatible with the responsibilities of faculty membership, or who fails to meet reasonable standards of performance.
 The circumstances that can lead to such action cannot be anticipated in precise terms.
-However, academic dishonesty and misconduct (for which the procedures in Section 10.1 Procedures for Dealing with Academic Misconduct in Research and Scholarship are also applicable), disregard of duties, violation of Institute policy, harassment, and criminal acts are among the offenses that may call for disciplinary action.
+However, academic dishonesty and misconduct (for which the procedures in Section 10.1 Procedures for Dealing with Academic Misconduct in Research and Scholarship are also applicable), disregard of duties, violation of Institute policy, including policies against harassment, discrimination, and retaliation, violations of law, and criminal acts are among the offenses that may call for disciplinary action.

-Depending upon the nature of the offense, disciplinary action may be preceded by a warning.
-If the warning does not result in significant improvement or cessation of the offending conduct or if the circumstances warrant action without first issuing a warning, appropriate sanctions may be imposed.
+Depending upon the nature of the offense, sanctions may be preceded by educational interventions, such as professional coaching, required trainings or workshops, and/or mentoring may also be warranted.
+If the coaching does not result in significant improvement or cessation of the offending conduct or if the circumstances warrant action without coaching, sanctions may be imposed.

-When the President has received a recommendation to terminate an individual faculty member's tenure, the faculty member involved will be entitled to a review of the case by a committee of peers, if he or she so requests.
+When the President has received a recommendation to terminate an individual faculty member's tenure, the faculty member involved will be entitled to a review by a committee of peers, if the faculty member so requests.
 The committee will be appointed by the President in consultation with the Officers of the Faculty and will report its findings and recommendation to the President.
+The President will make the final decision on termination of tenure.